Preterm birth: Reducing existing risks

-Women are identified to be at increased risk for preterm birth on the basis of their past obstetrical history or the presence of known risk factors.
+Women are identified to be at increased risk for preterm birth based on their past obstetrical history or the presence of known risk factors.
 Preconception intervention can be helpful in selected patients in a number of ways.
-Patients with certain uterine anomalies may have a surgical correction (i.e. removal of a uterine septum), and those with certain medical problems can be helped by optimizing medical therapies prior to conception, be it for asthma, diabetes, hypertension, and others.
+Patients with certain uterine anomalies may have a surgical correction (i.e., removal of a uterine septum), and those with certain medical problems can be helped by optimizing medical therapies before conception, such as asthma, diabetes, hypertension, and others.

 Multiple pregnancies

-In multiple pregnancies, which often result from use of assisted reproductive technology, there is a high risk of preterm birth.
+In multiple pregnancies, which often result from the use of assisted reproductive technology, there is a high risk of preterm birth.
 Selective reduction is used to reduce the number of fetuses to two or three.

 Reducing indicated preterm birth

-A number of agents have been studied for the secondary prevention of indicated preterm birth.
+Several agents have been studied for the secondary prevention of indicated preterm birth.
 Trials using low-dose aspirin, fish oil, vitamin C and E, and calcium to reduce preeclampsia demonstrated some reduction in preterm birth only when low-dose aspirin was used.
 Even if agents such as calcium or antioxidants were able to reduce preeclampsia, a resulting decrease in preterm birth was not observed.

 Reducing spontaneous preterm birth

-Reduction in activity by the mother—pelvic rest, limited work, bed rest—may be recommended although there is no evidence it is useful with some concerns it is harmful.
+Reduction in activity by the mother—pelvic rest, limited work, bed rest—may be recommended, although there is no evidence that it is useful, with some concerns that it is harmful.
 Increasing medical care by more frequent visits and more education has not been shown to reduce preterm birth rates.
 Use of nutritional supplements such as omega-3 polyunsaturated fatty acids is based on the observation that populations who have a high intake of such agents are at low risk for preterm birth, presumably as these agents inhibit production of proinflammatory cytokines.
 A randomized trial showed a significant decline in preterm birth rates, and further studies are in the making.